Why rivers mouths are prime trout fishing locations

 River mouths are often the site where trout gather in large numbers.
-There are three main reasons why trout gather there.
+There are four main reasons why trout gather there.

-At river mouths, when the fishing is tough I believe the old adage that 10% of fishermen catch 90% of the fish is true.
+At river mouths, when the fishing is tough, I believe the old adage that 10% of fishermen catch 90% of the fish holds true.

-Sometimes different tactics can be very different results.
-I use to fish my local river mouth frequently after work, and it was not uncommon to see nobody catching, but within minutes I will be onto fish.
-The reason why, well half the time spin anglers will cast large chunks of metal that the trout will ignore, simply changing to a wiggly streamer can quickly convince trout to bite.
+Sometimes different tactics can bring very different results.
+After work, in the evenings I used to fish my local river mouth frequently, and it was common to see nobody catching, but within minutes I will be onto a fish.
+The reason why is quite simple, most of fishermen were spin anglers casting large chunks of metal that the trout will ignore unless they were in a rather aggressive mood, simply changing to a wiggly streamer, or a more lifelike small jerkbait was often enough convince trout to bite.

 For this reason, I always bring along a spinning rod and a fly rod.
 I like to be able to cover all bases.
 A spinning rod is also useful when there is an onshore breeze.